Obesity in the US Fast Facts

 (CNN)Here's a look at obesity in the United States.
-Obesity is achieved when a person reaches a particular body mass index (BMI).
+A person is considered to be obese when he or she reaches a particular body mass index (BMI).

 Adults with a BMI of 25 to 29.9 are considered overweight, while adults with a BMI of 30 or more are considered obese.